Ontario Construction News staff writer

-“We will be focusing in the weeks to come on continuing to move forward with the planning and building processes in the city,” said Mayor Jeff Lehman.
+“We will be focusing in the weeks to come on continuing to move forward with the planning and building processes in the city,” Mayor Jeff Lehman said at the meeting.
 “This is one of the many steps we can take toward supporting the economic recovery.
 We want to proceed with the business of council, particularly those items that can help support our economy.”

 While the site plan will come up for approval at a later date, Monday’s decision is a major milestone on for the eventual construction of 600 residential units on the property, along with a new three-storey, 77,000-square-foot YMCA of Simcoe/Muskoka building.

 Councillors are calling the development a “critical-mass” project that has the potential to impact to the neighbourhood around it.

 “It will be the catalyst for revitalization in our (downtown’s) west end on Dunlop Street,” Councillor Sergio Morales said.
 “This could be a building that, decades from now, people will look back at this council and staff and the developer involved and say they got it right.”

 A parking structure is also planned with 822 parking spaces.